thomasWeise/aitoa/book/structure/searchSpace/README.md

 We have very simple rules for validating a point&nbsp;$\sespel$ in the search space:
 If it contains the numbers&nbsp;$0\dots (\jsspJobs-1)$ each exactly&nbsp;$\jsspMachines$ times, it represents a feasible candidate solution.

-Indeed, the candidate solution corresponding to a valid point from the search space will always be *feasible*.
+Indeed, the candidate solution corresponding to a valid point from the search space will always be *feasible*&nbsp;[@B1995AGPATJSSWGA].
 The mapping&nbsp;$\repMap$ will ensure that the order of the sub-jobs per job is always observed.
 We do not need to worry about the issue of deadlocks mentioned in [@sec:solutionSpace:feasibility].
 Our mapping also makes sure of the more trivial constraints, such as that each machine will process at most one job at a time and that all sub-jobs are eventually processed.

 We could also modify our representation mapping&nbsp;$\repMap$ to adapt to more complicated and constraint versions of the JSSP if need be:
 For example, imagine that it would take a job- and machine-dependent time requirement for carrying a job from one machine to another, then we could facilitate this by changing&nbsp;$\repMap$ so that it adds this time to the starting time of the job.
-If there was a job-dependent setup time for each machine, which could be different if job&nbsp;1 follows job&nbsp;0 instead of job&nbsp;2, then this could be facilitated easily as well.
+If there was a job-dependent setup time for each machine&nbsp;[@ANCK2008ASOSPWSTOC], which could be different if job&nbsp;1 follows job&nbsp;0 instead of job&nbsp;2, then this could be facilitated easily as well.
 If our sub-jobs would be assigned to "machine types" instead of "machines" and there could be more than one machine per machine type, then the representation mapping could assign the sub-jobs to the next machine of their type which becomes idle.
-If we would need a certain time to transport the jobs between the machines, we could easily include that as well.
+Our representation also trivially covers the situation where each job may have more than&nbsp;$\jsspMachines$ operations, i.e., where a job may need to cycle back and pass one machine twice.
+It is also suitable to simple scenarios, such as the [Flow Shop Problem](http://en.wikipedia.org/wiki/Flow_shop_scheduling), where all jobs pass through the machines in the same, pre-determined order&nbsp;[@T199BFBSP; @GJS1976TCOFAJS; @W2013GAFSSPAS].

 Many such different problem flavors can now be reduced to investigating the same space&nbsp;$\searchSpace$ using the same optimization algorithms, just with different representation mappings&nbsp;$\repMap$ and/or objective functions&nbsp;$\objf$.
 Additionally, it became very easy to indirectly create and modify candidate solutions by sampling points from the search space and moving to similar points, as we will see in the following chapters.